Leotheluck/gameboy-factory/README.md

 # **Gameboy Factory `v1.0.0`**

 Gameboy Factory is a completely `open-source` animated scene created using `THREE.js` and `Tween.js`.
-It has been designed to be used on a local server since THREE.js needs it, I recommand you to use `MAMP`
+It has been designed to be used on a local server since THREE.js needs it, I recommand you to use `MAMP` (you can also visit the GitHub link if you just want to explore).

 ## **Features**